sancarn/vba-articles/_posts/2023-10-18-why-do-people-use-vba.md

 * There is no replacement in sight for both IBM BPM and Lotus Notes databases.
 * IBM BPM solution is poorly maintained
 * IBM BPM solution has numerous issues and doesn't function as needed
-* Solution has been shoehorned into IBM BPM, despite IBM BPM not being fit for purpose
+* Solution has been shoehorned into IBM BPM, despite the platform not being fit for purpose
   * i.e. while IBM BPM does come with a REST API, this REST API is borderline useless to Technology teams and SMEs
+    * Some REST calls use javascript encoded as strings
+    * Others require html embedded in json embedded in xml
+    * Database tables aren't queried by name but by GUID.
+    * There's no documentation of which GUID relates to which table/process.
 * The data from `D10` was never actually transferred to `D11`, meaning the business is now using 2 systems instead of 1.
-  * `D11` data model doesn't really support `D10` data either.
+  * `D11` data model doesn't really support the data in `D10` either.
 * Technology teams appear to be ignoring waning support contracts.
-  * This could be due to lack of resources and/or priority.
+  * This could be due to lack of resources, finances and/or priority.

 SME's use these tools on a daily basis, and ultimately it is SME's who determine changes that need to be made to the system.
 If SMEs use VBA, they can control and maintain the system as needed.
 They have a maintenance guarantee, something that should be said for IT systems too, but can't be.